ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ## Media Types

-This specification defines the following protocol messages, along with their corresponding media types:
+The following entries should be added to the IANA "media types"
+registry:

-- Token issuer directory: "application/token-issuer-directory"
+- "application/token-issuer-directory"
-- TokenRequest: "application/private-token-request"
+- "application/private-token-request"
-- TokenResponse: "application/private-token-response"
+- "application/private-token-response"

-The definition for each media type is in the following subsections.
+The templates for these entries are listed below and the reference should be this RFC.

 ### "application/token-issuer-directory" media type